jlkiri/useFetch/README.md

 - `value` : a parsed response (`null` by default)
 - `isLoading` : a Boolean value that represents whether a request is pending (`true` by default)
 - `error` : an error returned by a fetch function (`null` by default)
+- `requestData`: a function that performs the request (for forced/unscheduled updates)